 Many of the points below will already be in your brand guidelines.
 We recommend creating a simple checklist for video content creators that enables them to create content without misrepresenting the brand.

-Tone of voice: this refers to both text and spoken words.
+This refers to both text and spoken words.
 It will reflect the personality of the brand and also the way your customers like to be spoken to.
-Again the type of video content will influence tone of voice so you can be quite specific when sharing guidelines with different content creators.
+Again the type of video content will influence tone of voice.
+You can be quite specific when sharing guidelines with different content creators.

-Music and sound: guidelines about the use of music or any sound effects are also important.
-Many online video tools provide access to free music libraries so you’ll want to ensure that chosen tracks enhance your brand, not detract from it.
+Guidelines about the use of music or any sound effects are also important.
+Many online video tools provide access to free music libraries.
+You’ll want to ensure that chosen tracks enhance your brand, not detract from it.

-With these simple video brand guidelines anyone who creates video content for your company will be able to stay on brand.
-Opportunities to reach new customers or potential new hires will not be lost either when brand logos and messaging is used consistently, even for spontaneous content like a funny animated gif or a behind-the-scenes video of the team.
+With these simple video brand guidelines anyone who creates video content will be able to stay on brand.
+Opportunities to reach new customers or potential new hires will not be lost either.
+Use brand logos and messaging consistently.
+Even for spontaneous content like a funny animated gif or a behind-the-scenes video of the team, it works

 Is your brand using video content effectively?
-If you would like to discuss your video strategy with our Creative Director, Rob Edmonds, please get in touch.
+If you would like to discuss how to develop your video brand guidelines with our Creative Director, Rob Edmonds, please get in touch.
 He’d be happy to share his experience and provide a few pointers of how you can get better results with your brand marketing or internal comms.